Communist Party of India (Marxist–Leninist) (Mahadev Mukherjee)

-Communist Party of India (Marxist-Leninist) is a anti-revisionist Marxist–Leninist communist party in India.
+Communist Party of India (Marxist-Leninist) is an anti-revisionist Marxist–Leninist communist party in India.
 After the death of Charu Majumdar in 1972 the Communist Party of India (Marxist-Leninist) pro Charu Majumdar central committee was led by Mahadev Mukherjee and Jagjit Singh Sohal, and the Central Committee took a stand to defend the line of Charu Majumdar on 5–6 December 1972.

 The pro Charu Majumdar CPI (M-L) soon faced a split on the question of Lin Biao and the tenth congress of the Communist Party of China, the faction led by Jauhar, Vinod Mishra and Swadesh Bhattacharya parted way from the party by opposing the line of the Central Committee and founded the Communist Party of India (Marxist-Leninist) Liberation in 1973 which became the pro Charu Majumdar and anti Lin Biao faction.